 Recently we had our sewer line repaired.
 It kept backing up into the basement.
 The plumber, who was white, came with two Spanish-speaking day laborers who dug a very deep hole in our backyard.
 After the hole was dug, the plumber commenced with the pipe work, replacing part of the sewer line that had root damage and installing a clean out.
 He backfilled the hole part way and then left the job half done.

 This repair was a job that cost several thousand dollars and although the plumber claimed that someone would come finish backfilling the hole, I had my doubts that anyone would show up to finish the job.

 But we found freedom what will you do now

 Bury the burden baby make us proud— from Temple by Thao & the Get Down Stay Down

-Two days later in the morning a young asian woman wearing black leggings and carrying a shovel was wandering around in the front yard.
+One morning two days later, I spotted a young asian woman wearing black leggings and carrying a shovel wandering around in the front yard.
 She was accompanied by an older asian man.
-I happened to notice, put a mask on, and stuck my head out the door to ask what they wanted.
+I put a mask on and stuck my head out the door to ask what they wanted.

 I showed them to the back yard and they proceeded to fill the remainder of the hole.

-Later the same afternoon, two young men came to scopethe newly cleared sewer line.
-I guess documentation was part of the cost of the repair.
+Later the same afternoon, two young caucasian men came to scope the newly cleared sewer line.
 I asked one if the young woman was really the owner and he said.
 “Yes.”
 Curious, I asked if she was a plumber and he replied, “No, but she likes to pretend she is.
-Thay is a plumber.”
-By this I gathered that her father, Thay, was the plumber and likely founder of the company.
+Thay† is a plumber.”
+From this short exchange I gathered that her father was the plumber and likely founder of the company.

 We don’t have words for the way you have grown